In this article you will learn:

 Once this mapping has been made, external, public devices like the Tulip Cloud Connector Host sends TCP/IP packets to the source (public) IP address and port.
 The NAT router maps those packets and re-transmits them to the destination (private) IP address and port.

-As a security precaution, we ask all of our customers to whitelist our CIDR block (126.96.36.199/26) and blacklist all other IP addresses for the specified source IP and port.
-This is to ensure that only the Tulip Connector Host can communicate with the OPC/UA server running on the customer's network.
+As a security precaution, we ask all of our customers to whitelist Tulip's Cloud IPs and blacklist all other IP addresses for the specified source IP and port.
+This is to ensure that only the Tulip Connector Host can communicate with the OPC UA server running on the customer's network.

 On-Premise Connector Host

-Some of Tulip's customers have GxP validation requirements as well as other regulations that limit their ability to make use of cloud products.
+Some of Tulip's customers have networking requirements that limit their ability to make use of cloud products.

 In this case, Tulip can provide a customer's network with a Tulip Connector Host for executing communication internally on a customer's network.
 With this option, the inbound network requirement becomes an outbound network requirement as described in Figure 2.

 Figure 2.
-A diagram describing a machine monitoring architecture for customers with GxP validation requirements.
+A diagram describing a machine monitoring architecture without inbound access.

 Please additionally review this document for more requirements surrounding the installation and configuration of a Tulip On-Premise Connector Host.